All Commonwealth Professional Fellowships in the 2022/23 round are in the thematic area of Clean Energy, Air and Oceans.

 - Fellows must submit a Health and Disability Form before a Confirmation of Award can be issued

-- Fellows will be required to sign an undertaking to return to their home country within five days of the end of their award
+- Fellows will be required to sign an agreement stating that they will return to relevant employment in their home country within 5 days of the end of their fellowship award.

 - Fellows are expected to start and complete their award on the dates stated in their Notification of Award.
 The CSC is usually not able to agree any changes to these dates after the Notification of Award has been issued

-- Fellows require a Temporary Worker – Government Authorised Exchange visa (T5) visa to come to the UK for their award and must meet all relevant immigration regulations set by UK Visas and Immigration.
+- Fellows require a Temporary Work – Government Authorised Exchange visa to come to the UK for their award and must meet all relevant immigration regulations set by UK Visas and Immigration.
 These regulations are subject to change at any time.
 See immigration conditions for more information.